ZDSPunisherspb.comHomeMarker TechStoreLinks

 · Following parts are incompatible: triggers, detents, eye covers, feedneck, barrel.

-· Following parts are compatible: whole frame, firing assembly, solenoid inserts, solenoid manifold, solenoid.
+· Following parts are compatible: whole grip frame, firing assembly, solenoid inserts, solenoid manifold, solenoid.

 Q: What, of the previous set of aftermarket boards, function with the Shocker NXT?